 A big 3.2-inch 1,037k-dot vari-angle touchscreen LCD monitor is included inside the D5500, despite the fact that it has a relatively small overall form factor.
 For more precise eye-level viewing and real-time monitoring of subjects, an optional brilliant pentamirror optical viewfinder is also included in the design.

 A built-in pop-up flash is also available for additional lighting while working in low-light circumstances, and it is compatible with Nikon’s i-TTL flash metering technology, which allows for more accurate exposure control.
-To connect to the camera, a hot shoe may be utilized, with an optional external flash for even better lighting control.
+A hot shoe may be used to connect to the camera, with an optional external flash for even better lighting control.

 It is possible to record high-quality sound using a built-in stereo microphone, or alternatively, a microphone input has been integrated into the body design to allow for the use of an external microphone for greater control over audio recordings.